igaray/name_pryer/README.md

 ### Transformations

 Transformations visit every file name in the buffer and transform them in some way.
+None of the transformations will affect the extension or the period just before the extension.

 ---
+``-C``

+Split words in camelCase.

+---
 ``-c [lc | uc | tc | sc]``

 Change case.
-Will not affect the extension.
 If you wish to capitalize the extension, use the ``-e`` flag.

 * Options